Arnold-n/P1P2MQTT/OSS-dependencies/README.md

 The modified BSP adds bit-banging SPI support for non-HSPI pins to the ESP8266AVRISP library.
 This is required for updating the ATmega328P firmware on the P1P2-ESP-interface v1.1 (October 2022 version).

+A local modified copy of the ESP8266HTTPUpdateServer library is used to provide an update mechanism for both the ESP8266 (finished) and for the ATmega328P (planned).

 The w5500 ethernet driver hangs and (WDT-)crashes the ESP8266 if the w5500 hardware is not present, the modified BSP implements [this solution](https://github.com/esp8266/Arduino/issues/8498).

 You can use the unmodified BSP if (1) you have either the W5500 adapter installed or if you undefine ETHERNET in examples/P1P2-bridge-esp8266/P1P2Config.h, and (2) as long as you do not need to upgrade the ATmega328P firmware (you can temporarily use a provided P1P2-bridge-ESP8266 firmware image for that purpose).